Dot-Codee/JavaScript-Guard-Clauses/README.md

 This is an example of a guard clause.
 The "if" statement acts as a guard, preventing the function from continuing if the condition is not met.
 Guard clauses are often used to prevent errors and improve the reliability of a function.

 Guard clauses can be used to check for other conditions as well.
-For example:
+Here's usage in `example2`:

 ```
 function findIndex(array, value) {